geoffreyyip/personal-notes/css.md

+## Background vs Background-Color

+Both can set a background color.
+Only `background` can set an image.

+## Background Images

+Use `background` to set.

+By default, `background-repeat` will be set to `repeat` causing the image to tile multiple times from top-left.
+You can set it to `repeat-x`, `repeat-y` or `no-repeat`. `no-repeat` is the most common value.

+### Background-Position

+By default, `background-position` will be set to `0% 0%` which means flush with the top-left corner of its container.
+To offset, specify two values: a horizontal offset, then a vertical offset.
+Think of this as the `(X, Y)` convention.
+(Note this differs from the `margin` and `padding` two-parameter convention.
+There the two parameters means vertical space, then horizontal space.)
+If the second value is ommited, then vertical offset will default to `50%` and the image will be vertically centered.

+If the two values are pixels, then image will be offset with respect to the left edge, then the top edge.
+If the two values are percentages, then things get really weird.
+For 50%, the halfway point of the image will match up with the halfway point of the container.
+For 75%, the 75% horizontal point will match up with the 75% point of the container.

+You can also use keywords like `left top` or `right top` or `left bottom` or `left top`.
+These will flush the image with the respective corner.

+Finally, you can specify four values, aka `keyword, value, keyword, value`.
+For example, `left 50px bottom 20px`.
+That way, instead of offsetting from the left-top edges, you can offset from the left-bottom edges.

+Three values is possible but not recommended.

+The keyword `center` is available for two-parameter settings.
+But it cannot be used for both horizontal and vertical centering.
+It can only be used for one.
+You don't need to specify it for absolute centering though.
+You can specify `center` `center center` or `50% 50%` to horizontally and vertically center.
+It's just that in `center center`, the second `center` gets ignored.

 ## Font

 `font` properties have the following signature: `font-style`, `font-variant`, `font-weight`, `font-size`, `line-height`, and `font-family`. `font-size` and `line-height` have to be separated by a `/`.
 (E.g. `14px/22px`).
 That's also why the second value is usually bigger.